-One of the most difficult tasks during this project was making sure that each side met in the middle.
+One of the most difficult tasks on this project was making sure that each side met in the middle.
 Create a skit describing how a conversation between Great Britain and France would have occurred, answering the questions above, and ensuring the tunnel would join in the center.

 Describe each of the following as a simple geometric shape or combination of shapes.
-Illustrate by sketching and labeling the dimensions that are important in describing the shape.
+Illustrate with a sketch and label dimensions important to describing the shape.

 - 1. Pear

-- 2. Thumb tack
+- 2. Thumb Tack

 - 3. Water bottle label

 - 4. A shoe box